centreon/centreon-documentation/versioned_docs/version-23.10/connect/autologin.md

 title: Configuring Autologin
 ---

-The Autologin feature allows access to the Centreon platform through a simple URL, without the need to type a username and a password.
+The Autologin feature allows you to give access to the Centreon platform through a simple URL, without the need to type a username and a password.
 Use Autologin, for instance, to display custom views on a large screen in your office.

 ## Step 1: Activate autologin